Top Locations to Propose in Chicago

 Why We Love It

-The Rookery can be rented in exclusive privacy which provides the ultimate seclusion for those seeking a location that is completely isolated from the rest of the world.
+The Rookery can be rented in exclusive privacy, which provides the ultimate seclusion for those seeking a location completely isolated from the rest of the world.

-The Rookery Building makes a great location in summer months when the weather is scorching, the Spring or Fall when rain is predicted, or in Winter when it’s just too cold to propose outdoors.
+The Rookery Building is a great location in summer when the weather is scorching, in spring or fall when rain is predicted, or in winter when it’s just too cold to propose outdoors.

 Because we are preferred vendors and work so frequently at The Rookery, we can facilitate photography permits on short notice (provided they have availability) which allows our clients to quickly pivot to an indoor location if there is unpredicted rain or snow in the forecast as we get closer to their proposal.